 A fragment of autobiography gives us a sketch of his life, beginning at this time, and brings before us the event which he himself regarded as the most important in his whole career.

 A CHAPTER OF AUTOBIOGRAPHY.

 'Dec.
-5, 1875.-It was at Sidmouth in the
+5, 1875.-It was at Sidmouth in the summer holidays of 1852.
+I was then at Rugby

 Conversion.